seanox/aspect-js/manual/en/markup.md

 Example of importing a DataSource-URL with a specific data URL (locator) and transformation URL.
-As a value, the data URL (locator of the XML file) and the transformation URL (locator of the XSLT template) are expected, separated by a blank character.
+As a value, the data URL (locator of the XML file) and the transformation URL (locator of the XSLT template) are is specified, separated by a blank character.

 ```html